 Carrying is Connection – healing from antenatal depression

-Until 19 weeks pregnancy (my first) went pretty well.
-No morning sickness, not a single day off work despite fertility treatment, no complications unless you count some pretty bad indigestion.
+Up until I was 19 weeks pregnant with my first baby, things had gone pretty well.
+I had no morning sickness.
+I hadn’t take a single day off work despite fertility treatment, and had no complications unless you count some pretty bad indigestion.
 We had been on holiday, made plans to see friends, and life carried on pretty much as normal.
 The media told me that I should be glowing, feeling the wonder of a little life growing inside of me, and connecting with my baby.
 Friends asked constantly how the baby was doing, if I knew what I was having, had I chosen any names.

-However my work situation had deteriorated, support was lacking, and I just was not coping with doing my job.
+However my work situation had deteriorated.
+Support was lacking, and I just was not coping with doing my job.
 One incident left me lying on the floor in the changing rooms sobbing my heart out for an hour.
-Sent home sick, I managed to get a GP appointment.
+I was sent home sick, and managed to get a GP appointment.
 He quickly identified me as suffering from a “depressive episode”, and made an immediate referral to the Perinatal Midwife at my maternity unit.

 I had never heard the term Antenatal Depression before, despite being a health care professional myself.
-Nobody I had every met had suffered from it.
+Nobody I had ever met had suffered from it to my knowledge.
 It was to take over the remainder of my pregnancy.

 I didn’t care.
 Although I could see my bump growing I struggled to believe that I was actually pregnant.
 I was a fraud.
 I didn’t deserve to be a mum.
 The pregnancy was a mistake, what was I thinking?!
 I told my husband I was going to leave him with the baby as soon as it was born.
 In fact, there was no need for me to be around at all.
 I was a horrible person, and I was better off not in this world.
 If the baby had a quiet day and wasn’t kicking I didn’t care.
 I couldn’t go in to the nursery.
 I felt massive amounts of guilt that I didn’t love my baby.
 I felt so alone and isolated, and told very few people what was going on as I felt judged.

-Baby Matthew has not had the most straight forward start in life, having spent his first three nights of life in the Neonatal Intensive Care Unit, and suffered from severed reflux.
-And yet, I love him.
+Three years after we started trying to start a family, I was finally a mum.
+Baby Matthew didn’t have the most straight forward start in life.
+He spent his first three nights of life in the Neonatal Intensive Care Unit, and suffered from severed reflux.
+And yet, I loved him.
 It was not that big rush of love that some people tell you about, it was a more gradual process.
 Even the day after he was born I felt the fog of depression lifting.

 So what does this have to do with carrying?
 M and I went to our local sling library when he was a few weeks old and we started using a stretchy wrap.
 At first I saw it as a tool to free up my hands and get on with things… and then I realised that holding M close to me helped me feel better.
 It made him cry less, and even when he was crying it was less shrill.
 I looked him in the eye, spoke to him and involved him in making decisions – kind of!
 We danced and swayed, I pulled funny faces in the mirror, and learned to interpret his cues.
 I describe carrying M in a stretchy as being like a big long cuddle without your arms getting tired.
 I felt that bond that I never felt while he was in my womb.
 I was a mother at last.
 We were connected.

-I strongly believe that carrying my son, together with the support of my healthcare team and family, has helped my recovery from antenatal depression and to prevent post-natal depression, which I was at high risk of developing.
+I strongly believe that carrying my son, together with the support of my healthcare team and family, has helped my recovery from antenatal depression .
+I also believe that it has helped to prevent post-natal depression, which I was at high risk of developing.
 When discussing my pregnancy I now feel able to discuss my experience and hope that it will become more widely recognised.
+As many a one in ten prenant women is thought to be afffected by depression and anxiety, so let’s talk about it.
+If you are struggling, please talk to your midwife or FP, or contact PANDAS Foundation UK.

 This blog was originally published at the Carrying Matters website, where you can find more information on other mental health matters.